axze-az/cftal/README.md

 Cftal is a c++-20 template based short vector library with specializations using intrinsic functions.
-Part of the library are vectorized elementary and special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in single and double precision.
+Part of the library are vectorized elementary and some special functions (erf, erfc, tgamma, lgamma, j0, y0, j1 and y1) in double, single and half precision.
-Vectorized half precision functions are work in progress.
-The elementary functions are faithfully rounded.
+The elementary functions should be faithfully rounded.

 Specializations for x86 processors with instructions set extensions up to AVX2 are implemented and tested.
 The specializations for processors with AVX512 extensions are not tested yet.
+AArch64 code is not tested.

 ## Getting Started